apoapse1/somnium-fur-enderal/source/5_FAQ.rst

 Support and Community
 ---------------------

-**Why is my game in German?**
- - Unfortunately, it seems you did not read the installation instructions!
-Somnium is defaulted to German voice over with English Subtitles.
-If you prefer English audio, uncheck the ``German Voice Files`` mod in the left pane of Mod Organizer 2.

 **I have a suggestion!**
- - If you believe your suggestion would be a good fit for Librum, and you don't see it on our Trello *place holder* or in our #suggestions channel in our `Discord <https://discord.com/invite/BnUHUswABG>`_\ , please fill out this Google Form: *place holder*
+ - If you believe your suggestion would be a good fit for Somnium, and you don't see it on our Trello *place holder* or in our #suggestions channel in our `Discord <https://discord.com/invite/BnUHUswABG>`_\ , please fill out this Google Form: *place holder*

 **I found a bug!**
  - If you're certain it's a bug, and you can reproduce it, please fill out this Google Form: *place holder*